End to End Tutorial Debut | Incubator WEEKLY

 [00:00:04.26] - Anthony Campolo Hello.

-[00:00:12.00] - Anthony Campolo I know I woke up and I was like, I'm feeling good.
+[00:00:12.00] - Anthony Campolo I know.
+I woke up and I was like, I'm feeling good.
 I got more energy than last week and got my tutorial published.
 We're talking about the tutorial.
-And then Ryan's like, guess what?
-We're all fired, guys.
+And then Rion's like, "Guess what?
+We're all fired, guys."

-[00:00:24.26] - Rion Gull Well, I don't mean to make light by laughing, but yes, that, that is what happened, but not to that degree.
-So I did want to discuss that at the beginning of the call today.
-What, like what happened?
-Because it's, it's a bit of a, you know, significant event in incubators history and I think it bears going over and, you know, telling what happened and, and just giving my thoughts on why I think this happened.
-So we did also.
+[00:00:24.26] - Rion Gull Well, I don't mean to make light by laughing, but yes, that is what happened, but not to that degree.
+So I did want to discuss what happened at the beginning of the call today because it's a bit of a significant event in Incubator's history, and I think it bears going over and just giving my thoughts on why I think this happened.

 [00:00:57.20] - Anthony Campolo It's very instructive.
-It's very instructive of the inner workings of what a dao is.
-People talk about daos a lot.
-Not many people actually do daos.
-So this is a good example of like what the reality of daos actually are.
+It's very instructive of the inner workings of what a DAO is.
+People talk about DAOs a lot.
+Not many people actually do DAOs.
+So this is a good example of what the reality of DAOs actually are.

-[00:01:10.05] - Rion Gull Yeah, yeah, exactly.
-So it's firsthand experience and I will, I will go through what, how it works.
-So let me go ahead and share my screen.
-What I'm referring to is we have an incubator, we have a proposal, and I'll just kind of, I'll go high level.
+[00:01:10.05] - Rion Gull Yeah, exactly.
+So it's firsthand experience, and I will go through how it works.
+Let me go ahead and share my screen.
+What I'm referring to is we have an incubator, we have a proposal, and I'll just go high level.

-[00:01:42.25] - Rion Gull Yeah, I'll kind of talk about this in broad general terms so that somebody even outside of our little bubble could maybe understand this a little bit in case we wanted to share it with other people.
-But this is how it works in dash is we have a dao, a decentralized autonomous organization.
+[00:01:42.25] - Rion Gull Yeah, I'll talk about this in broad general terms so that somebody even outside of our little bubble could maybe understand it a little bit in case we wanted to share it with other people.
+This is how it works in Dash: we have a DAO, a decentralized autonomous organization.
 I don't really like the term.
-We have an organization that is basically free to join.
-Free as in freedom, not necessarily free as in free beer.
-Free to join.
-And anybody can participate.
-And we would love to have more participation.
-And everybody that wants to participate, they can put forth proposals.
-And sometimes those proposals, those proposals are voted on by our masternode owners.
-So the node operators that have 1000 dash and then they each get one vote.
-So if you have 1000 dash, you're able to set up a masternode.
-You can vote on proposals.
-There are about 3000, something between 3 and 4000, depending on when you're talking about nodes on the network.
+We have an organization that is basically free to join, free as in freedom, not necessarily free as in free beer.
+Anybody can participate, and we would love to have more participation.
+Everybody who wants to participate can put forth proposals, and sometimes those proposals are voted on by our masternode owners, the node operators that have 1,000 Dash, and they each get one vote.
+So if you have 1,000 Dash, you're able to set up a masternode and vote on proposals.
+There are about 3,000-something, something between 3 and 4,000 depending on when you're talking about nodes on the network.

-[00:02:55.05] - Anthony Campolo That gets.
-And can I draw a comparison here and you can tell me whether you think this is a useful comparison or not.
-You can Kind of think this of like a government that has been implemented in code and these are like quote unquote laws that are being put forward that are being voted on by the legislative body.
-Is that one way to kind of think about it?
+[00:02:55.05] - Anthony Campolo And can I draw a comparison here, and you can tell me whether you think this is a useful comparison or not?
+You can kind of think of this like a government that has been implemented in code, and these are quote-unquote laws that are being put forward and voted on by the legislative body.
+Is that one way to think about it?

-[00:03:21.14] - Anthony Campolo So they always have all these battles about funding the government and like things that get put in, people have to vote with to fund these things.
-And now the government has like these trillions and trillions of dollars of debt.
-So this is one way you can kind of think about this as budget proposals for the Dash organization.
+[00:03:21.14] - Anthony Campolo So they always have all these battles about funding the government and things that get put in.
+People have to vote whether to fund these things, and now the government has these trillions and trillions of dollars of debt.
+So this is one way you can think about this, as budget proposals for the Dash organization.

 [00:03:36.09] - Rion Gull Yeah, like bills and stuff.
-So the only, the only distinction that I would make there is that I, I consider daos and specifically DASH completely different than a government in the sense that it is a voluntary, it's a free market government, it's a voluntary government.
-Nobody's forced to participate in this, both on the investor side or on the proposal side.
+The only distinction I would make there is that I consider DAOs, and specifically Dash, completely different than a government in the sense that it is voluntary.
+It's a free-market government, a voluntary government.
+Nobody's forced to participate in this, both on the investor side and on the proposal side.
 So everything's voluntary.
 There's no taxation involved here.
-So.

-[00:04:06.29] - Anthony Campolo And there's no threat that if you don't fund the, the bill then we're not going to have money to defend ourselves from the invading bitcoiners.
+[00:04:06.29] - Anthony Campolo And there's no threat that if you don't fund the bill, then we're not going to have money to defend ourselves from the invading Bitcoiners.

 [00:04:14.29] - Rion Gull Yeah, something like that.
-But anyway, to get down into a little bit more of the details.
-So these are the proposals that, that were on the network this, this month.
-So they have the vote, happens every month.
-And these are the proposals that were active this month.
-Some of them were submitted as multi month proposals and some of them were submitted as single month proposals.
-And if they're multi month proposals, then they're active and live for a while.
-And we'll talk about this for probably about 25 minutes, just so everybody kind of knows, because I think it's an important thing to discuss.
-So now, right here is our Dash incubator proposal.
-As you can see, we got very close to the finish line and in fact right now we were just.
-Right now we're eight votes shy.
+But anyway, to get down into a little bit more of the details, these are the proposals that were on the network this month.
+The vote happens every month, and these are the proposals that were active this month.
+Some of them were submitted as multi-month proposals and some were submitted as single-month proposals.
+If they're multi-month proposals, then they're active and live for a while.
+We'll talk about this for probably about 25 minutes, just so everybody kind of knows, because I think it's an important thing to discuss.
+Right here is our Dash Incubator proposal.
+As you can see, we got very close to the finish line, and right now we're eight votes shy.

 [00:05:10.00] - Rion Gull I'll talk about that when I look at the next tab.
-But the way that it works is you, you have a passing criteria where 10% of the active enabled nodes are required to, to pass the proposal.
-And it's a net number.
-So it's yes votes minus no votes has to be greater than 10% of the total nodes.
-So just for round numbers, let's say that there were 3,000 nodes.
-That would mean you'd have, you'd need 300 votes, net yes votes, net votes, yes votes, minus no votes in order to pass.
-And we were close to that by we, we only needed I think 20 at the time and now 8.
+But the way that it works is you have a passing criteria where 10% of the active enabled nodes are required to pass the proposal, and it's a net number.
+So it's yes votes minus no votes, and that has to be greater than 10% of the total nodes.
+So just for round numbers, let's say there were 3,000 nodes.
+That would mean you'd need 300 net yes votes, yes votes minus no votes, in order to pass.
+We were close to that.
+We only needed, I think, 20 at the time, and now 8.
 So some votes have come in after the snapshot.

 [00:06:06.03] - Anthony Campolo But can any, can any more votes come in or is it cut off

-[00:06:09.04] - Rion Gull at this point so it, the votes, the votes carry through through the next.
-So this is a three month proposal.
-You can see here three months remaining that's not completely valid now.
-It should be, it should be two months remaining now.
-But because we didn't get funded, it shows three months remaining but there are only two of the three months that can now get funded.
-For the incubator, for my portion of the incubator we have another one of our strategists, Mikhail.
+[00:06:09.04] - Rion Gull at this point?
+So the votes carry through to the next month.
+This is a three-month proposal.
+You can see here three months remaining.
+That's not completely valid now.
+It should be two months remaining now, but because we didn't get funded, it shows three months remaining.
+There are only two of the three months that can now get funded for the incubator, for my portion of the incubator.
+We have another one of our strategists, Mikhail.
 His actually passed on the previous page.
-You can, you saw that.
-And so this one did not pass and I wanted to talk a little bit about.
-So I'll just scan through my proposal in case anybody hasn't read it yet and is looking at this.
-But there was something that unique happened this, this proposal that I don't think has really been, has, was really seen in the past for, for the crowd note side and I'll get into that in a little bit.
-I did, I did want to give my debrief on why I think it didn't pass though and I, I want to like address some of this feedback that I got.
+You saw that.
+This one did not pass, and I wanted to talk a little bit about it.
+I'll just scan through my proposal in case anybody hasn't read it yet and is looking at this.
+There was something unique that happened with this proposal that I don't think has really been seen in the past for the CrowdNode side, and I'll get into that in a little bit.
+I did want to give my debrief on why I think it didn't pass, though, and I want to address some of the feedback that I got.

-[00:08:15.02] - Anthony Campolo Before you talk about your overall strategy though, could I ask, do you have an idea of just this person specifically?
-What do you think it is that they're wanting that is not being provided or planned or like what, what to them is.
-And maybe you don't know like this specifically but you have an idea of maybe why they would say that was the type of thing that they're looking for.
+[00:08:15.02] - Anthony Campolo Before you talk about your overall strategy, though, could I ask, just this person specifically, what do you think it is that they're wanting that is not being provided or planned?
+Maybe you don't know this person specifically, but do you have an idea of why they would say that was the type of thing they were looking for?

 [00:08:36.29] - Rion Gull Yeah.
-And just also as a, as a preview of what we're going to talk about.
-So we're not going to talk about this the whole time.
-We're going to talk about this for another maybe 15 minutes and then afterwards we're going to go into your tutorial.
-So that's the, that's the main meat of this, this thing.
-But I did want to talk about this.
-Since it's never happened before.
-I want to be on record of kind of like talking about what I think happened.
+And also as a preview of what we're going to talk about, we're not going to talk about this the whole time.
+We're going to talk about this for another maybe 15 minutes, and then afterwards we're going to go into your tutorial.
+That's the main meat of this thing.
+But I did want to talk about this, since it's never happened before.
+I want to be on record talking about what I think happened.

-[00:09:04.25] - Rion Gull Well, as, and I've, as I've Talked with, with AJ and with JoJo and maybe even other people, a lot of people in the incubator, they don't really even know these inner workings of like how they're funded.
-And so it's good for me to of have a video for them.
-They can, they can see if, no, if nobody else, at least the people that have been and potentially will be in the future working with the incubator.
+[00:09:04.25] - Rion Gull Well, as I've talked with AJ and with JoJo and maybe even other people, a lot of people in the incubator don't really even know these inner workings of how they're funded.
+So it's good for me to have a video for them.
+They can see, if nobody else, at least the people who have been and potentially will be in the future working with the incubator.
 This is kind of how things work.
-Just to answer your question before, again like 443 yes votes, 112 no votes, 0 abstain.
+Just to answer your question before, again, 443 yes votes, 112 no votes, 0 abstain.

-[00:09:38.05] - Anthony Campolo Okay, so that's, that's interesting.
-So let me break this back to.
-Usually if you think about the government, it's like you're like 50, 50 and someone gets 51 of the vote, then it goes over.
+[00:09:38.05] - Anthony Campolo Okay, so that's interesting.
+Let me break this back to, usually if you think about the government, it's like 50-50 and someone gets 51% of the vote, then it goes over.
 We need over 80% of the vote for this to pass.

-[00:09:51.02] - Rion Gull Yeah, you really need a, a pretty strong super majority in order to pass these things.
-And it will even more sense in the next.
+[00:09:51.02] - Rion Gull Yeah, you really need a pretty strong supermajority in order to pass these things.
+It will make even more sense in the next tab.

-[00:09:59.26] - Anthony Campolo It kind of makes sense though because it's, it's taking the idea of a democracy and making it much stronger.
-It's like we need a very strong majority.
-So you can't have the tyranny of the majority when just 51 is the majority.
-So this actually makes sense how we ended up with this kind of criteria.
+[00:09:59.26] - Anthony Campolo It kind of makes sense, though, because it's taking the idea of a democracy and making it much stronger.
+It's like we need a very strong majority, so you can't have the tyranny of the majority when just 51% is the majority.
+This actually makes sense, how we ended up with this kind of criteria.

 [00:10:17.17] - Rion Gull Yeah, I don't disagree with the criteria.
 I think it's a little strong.
-It's like it's really hard to get funded.
-But I think that's kind of on purpose and it's not necessarily a thing
+It's really hard to get funded, but I think that's kind of on purpose.

 [00:10:37.24] - Anthony Campolo Well, you would dilute it.
-If you were putting out more and more dash to people for doing no real work, then the dash is devalued.
+If you were putting out more and more Dash to people for doing no real work, then Dash is devalued.
 It's inflationary.

 [00:10:49.05] - Rion Gull We could have a whole episode on that alone, actually.